Teaching Guiding Skills

 In July-August 2018 I trained some pupils at George Green’s School to present a circular tour of the area around the school.
 They did the tour, followed a week later by a presentation to the Friends of Island History Trust.
 We hope that this will be the beginning of a greater awareness of the Island at street level.

-Recently I’ve participated in guide training workshops intended to give students experience of tour guiding.
+In 2019 I participated in guide training workshops intended to give students experience of tour guiding.
 These projects are at a basic level.
 They don’t envisaged the students going on to become tour guides.
 Rather the projects give essential presentation skills.
 The students can take these skills home with them.
 Later in life they will be interviewed for university and jobs, and will face other situations where they have to give account of themselves.
 Presentation skills will be invaluable to them.

 I’ve participated in two particular projects to date.
 One with the UK Educational Development Agency has seen myself and fellow guide Licia Sisalli training students to give a tour in the City of London.
 The workshop takes the route in stages, and includes visits additional to the tour project!